teodoraplopeanu/Dating-App/README.md

 - Setting a profile picture.
 - Matching with compatible users and initiating text conversations.
 - Respectfully unmatching users if needed.
-- Avoiding ghosting and unjustified blocking, which can result in **penalties**.

 ---
 ## Application Flow